deadlybutter/My-New-Framework--/README.md

 My-New-Framework--
 ==================

 My New Framework ™ is going to disrupt the frontend development industry.
 No take that back, My New Framework ™ is **super** disruptive.
-(Blog post coming soon)
+[Website](http://www.joe-kent.com/my-new-framework/) (Trust me you want to read about it)

 License
 ==================